How to set up your online fitness classes during COVID-19

 Your pricing model can depend on various factors – if you have a boutique gym or various fitness clubs, yoga or a HIIT fitness studio, and more.

-The way you price your online services should be profitable and yield you enough returns.
+The way you price your online services should be profitable and yield enough returns.
 We’ll be talking about different pricing strategies you can use according to what suits your business the best.

 Drop-in price or pay-as-you-go